Python-Markdown/markdown/docs/extensions/fenced_code_blocks.md

 If the `fenced_code` extension and syntax highlighting are both enabled, then the Codehilite extension will be used for syntax highlighting the contents of the code block.
-The language defined in the attribute list will be passed to Codehilite to ensure that the current language is used.
+The language defined in the attribute list will be passed to Codehilite to ensure that the correct language is used.
 If no language is specified and language guessing is not disabled for the Codehilite extension, then the language will be guessed.

 [`codehilite`]: ./codehilite.md

-The Codehilite extension uses the [Pygments] engine to do the syntax highlighting.
+The Codehilite extension uses the [Pygments] engine to do syntax highlighting.
 Any valid Pygments options can be defined as key/value pairs in the attribute list and will be passed on to Pygments.

 [Pygments]: http://pygments.org/